scleradb/scleradb.github.io/docsrc/sclerasql/sqlintro.md

 -->

 **[SQL extensions for machine learning](../sclerasql/sqlextml.md)** These extensions enable you to incorporate [classification](http://en.wikipedia.org/wiki/Statistical_classification), [clustering](http://en.wikipedia.org/wiki/Cluster_analysis) and [association rule learning](http://en.wikipedia.org/wiki/Association_rule_learning) in your SQL queries.
-Sclera interfaces with well-established external libraries (currently [Weka](http://www.cs.waikato.ac.nz/ml/weka/) and [Mahout](http://mahout.apache.org)) for the task; the query can optionally specify the specific library to use, the specific algorithm within the library and the associated parameter values.
+Sclera interfaces with well-established external libraries (currently [Weka](http://www.cs.waikato.ac.nz/ml/weka/)) for the task; the query can optionally specify the specific library to use, the specific algorithm within the library and the associated parameter values.

 See the [detailed documentation](../sclerasql/sqlextml.md) for further information.